 Phyllostachys nigra, Black bamboo

 A close relative to Golden bamboo, Black bamboo shares many characteristics.
 It’s comparably cold hardy and pretty similar in size.
 But the uncommonly dark brown or nearly black culms of this species make it especially popular for growers.
 Leaves are a nice deep shade of green, and so are the fresh and young shoots.
-But within a year or two, you’ll start to see them turning that dark, rich color which has earned this species its name.
+But within a year or two, you’ll start to see them turning that dark, rich color that has earned this species its name.

 The contrast of the green leaves and the black culms makes this variety very attractive and therefore quite popular.
-The poles, once harvested and dried, are excellent for light building, arts and crafts.
+The poles, once harvested and dried, are excellent for light building, arts, and crafts.
 Use them for decoration alongside yellow bamboo for an especially pleasing effect.

 If you’re worried about the aggressive growth habit of this popular variety, try planting it in the shade.
 This will not affect the color of the culms, but it will slow the growth way down so that it behaves almost like a clumping bamboo.